Advising Across Campus

 Add Psychology Major

-In order to add psychology as a major, students must attend an advising workshop.
-Students interested in declaring psychology as a major should email firstname.lastname@example.org to start new major orientation workshop.
-During these workshops, advisors will help students become familiar with the psychology curriculum, develop academic plans keeping graduation timelines in mind, become aware of resources in the department, and succeed as a psychology major.
+Students interested in declaring psychology as a major should email firstname.lastname@example.org to start new major orientation.
+New major onboarding workshops and activities are designed so advisors can help students become familiar with the psychology curriculum, develop academic plans keeping graduation timelines in mind, become aware of resources in the department, and succeed as a psychology major.
 In addition, students will fill out forms to declare/add psychology as a major.

 Please note: Change of major forms take approximately 3 weeks to process.
 Students wishing to declare psychology as a major should meet with a psychology advisor to make an appropriate academic plan for upcoming terms.

 Students interested in adding psychology as a minor, or dropping the major/minor, should email email@example.com to make an academic plan and fill out a request form.